Care Tips

 Neck pain signs of wear, and yellow spots are all valid reasons to replace your cushion — but this usually isn’t enough to convince most people.

 Your pillow can be completely clean and smooth but not comfortable anymore, and that’s a valid reason to seek a new solution.
-Here are some of the most common reasons your pillow is suddenly uncomfortable:
+Here are some of the most common causes of an uncomfortable pillow:

 1. Body and lifestyle changes: This can mean sustaining an injury that requires sleeping in a neutral position or even training yourself to sleep differently.
 Regardless of what it is, sometimes your old polyester pillows aren’t a good match anymore.
 Consider purchasing specialty pillows to address your specific concerns.